From afar some similarities to :

 When phosphorus is freely available to the plant in sufficient concentration (above 0.4mg/litre), a massive bloom results, with Water-Fern taking over the whole surface of the water in a matter of days.
 The extra nitrogen and phosphorus that the Water Fern has accumulated makes it very useful as a fertiliser when harvested from the water; it has for centuries been used as a green manure in its native countries.

-Azolla will not grow in sea-water nor in brackish water - it dislikes salt - any concentration above 10mM NaCl starts to adversely affect the growth; above 40mM and it is killed.
+Azolla will not grow in sea-water nor in brackish water - it dislikes salt - any concentration above 10mM and NaCl will start to adversely affect its growth; above 40mM and Azolla is killed.
 (The concentration of salt in sea-water is 500mM - far above the toxic levels).
 However, lacing waters with salt is not a method of control for this pernicious weed!

 It appears that the nitrogen fixation occurs in the hairs, of which there are three types.
 More recent data suggests that many different cyanobacteria occur within the leaf cavity - it possesses its own natural mini-ecosystem as a microcosm, within which natural selection occurs choosing the appropriate mix of cyanobacteria for the conditions it meets.
 It is thus very successful at colonising still fresh water.